jtrefke/jitsi-meet-video-conference-server/README.md

 ## Used AWS resources

-The server setup focuses onsimplicity, ease-of-use and very little AWS commitment (both, resource-wise and financially); that means it does not use a lot of resources nor does it require the use of other potentially cost-incurring AWS services such as Route 53 or ELBs beyond the EC2 instance.
+The server setup focuses on simplicity, ease-of-use and very little AWS commitment (both, resource-wise and financially); that means it does not use a lot of resources nor does it require the use of other potentially cost-incurring AWS services such as Route 53 or ELBs beyond the EC2 instance.

-This template will just create a single EC2 instance based on a Ubuntu 18.04 image.
+This template will create an EC2 instance based on a Ubuntu 18.04 image.
 Some instance sizes are configurable in the template.
 For on-demand pricing information in your region see: https://aws.amazon.com/ec2/pricing/on-demand/

+Furthermore the template provides options to schedule the start and shutdown of the server to save costs and reduce exposure for security reasons.

 The template should be executable in the following AWS regions: